restatedev/documentation/docs/services/deployment/lambda.md

 So you have to configure API Gateway to sit in front of your Lambda function.
 :::

+### Managed service
+If you'd prefer not to manage a runtime instance, we are trialing a managed service that lets you work with Lambda services without running any infrastructure or even an API gateway.
+See [the documentation](/restate/managed_service) for more details.

 ### Discovery of services

 To let Restate discover the services, execute the following curl command,